 Lunch: Cafe Deco at the Peak

 Evening: See the Nightlife in Lan Kwai FongContinue to 2 of 4 below.

 Morning: See the Whole City

 Servicing the peak since 1888, the tram ascends at an implausible vertical angle that will require you to keep one hand on your camera and another one on the kids.
-Despite the death-defying angle, the tram has recorded zero accidents since its inception and the ride is almost as enjoyable as the Peak itself.
-Perched above the city, over 3 million visitors clamber up to HK’s biggest tourist attraction each year, and not without reason.
+Despite the death-defying angle, the tram has recorded zero accidents since its inception, and the ride is almost as enjoyable as The Peak itself.
+Perched above the city, over three million visitors clamber up to HK’s biggest tourist attraction each year, and not without reason.
 Awaiting you at the top are some of the most breathtaking vistas in the world, as cloud-piercing skyscrapers bolt out of the sprawling landscape below.
-It is advisable to check the Hong Kong weather before climbing the Peak, as views are much diminished on cloudy days.
-Also at the summit is the newly... renovated Peak Tower, which contains an Asian Madame Tussauds; hosting the likes of Bruce Lee and Jackie Chan, as well as Hong Kong’s former owner HM the Queen and Barrack Obama.
+It is advisable to check the Hong Kong weather before climbing The Peak, as views are much diminished on cloudy days.
+Also at the summit is the newly... renovated Peak Tower, which contains an Asian Madame Tussauds, hosting the likes of Bruce Lee and Jackie Chan as well as Hong Kong’s former owner HM the Queen and Barrack Obama.

 03 of 04